 Children in Nursery and Reception are still to be assessed against the Early Years Profile through observation, dialogue and evidence gathered in child directed and adult led activities.

 Intervention groups

-For any children who are identified as requiring additional support or challenge, these children will be withdrawn from their group/class to receive intervention activities.
+For any children who are identified as requiring additional support or challenge, these children will be withdrawn from their group/class to receive intervention activities, in consultation with parents/carers.